Divorce Process in Arizona

-In Flagstaff, Arizona, and across the state, divorce proceedings require at least sixty days from the date divorce papers are served until your case can proceed to divorce court.
+In Flagstaff, Arizona, and across the state, divorce proceedings require at least sixty days from the date divorce papers are served by a partner until your case can proceed to divorce court.
 In Arizona, divorce proceedings occur in the Superior Court of the county in which at least one of the spouses resides, provided they have lived there for at least 90 days.
 If the separation involves a child, the child must also have been a state resident for at least six months before filing for dissolution of marriage.

 The Divorce Process in Flagstaff, Arizona

 Among the first questions, you’re likely to ask your divorce attorney is, “how long will my divorce take?”
-Arizona law dictates that there be at least 90 days between serving your spouse with divorce papers and finalizing your divorce.
+Arizona law dictates that there be at least 90 days between serving your spouse with divorce papers and finalizing your marriage cancellation.
 The circumstances of each divorce will play an influential role in determining whether your divorce takes three months or stretches out a year or longer.